tim-mock/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+the dom is all the data of a web page in objects
 2. What is an event?
+an event is some kind of input to the page
 3. What is an event listener?
+an event listener will wait for the event to occur before it executes code

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? node lists arent javascript so many array functions do not work on them
 5. What is a component?
+a component is repetable code that that data can be inputed into
 ### Git Set up

 * [ ] Fork the project into your GitHub user account